-Gas valves control and regulate the flow of gases, including liquid petroleum, oxygen, and natural gas—these valves are made from a range of plastic and metal alloy, copper, and materials.
+Gas valves control and regulate the flow of gases, including liquid petroleum, oxygen, and natural gas.
+These valves are made from various plastic and metal alloys, copper, and other materials.
 The material must be suitable for the pressure and media requirements.
 After confirmation of the system type, the capacity is also determined.
 The valve usage frequency determines the difference between a typical open and a closed gas valve.
 It is available in a variety of shapes and sizes.
 Includes ball, butterfly, plug, needle, and check valves.
-They’re used in a range of industrial, commercial, and residential applications.
+They’re used in various industrial, commercial, and residential applications.
 Most applications are on/off, modulating, and controlling functions.

 Most gas fittings have a counter-clockwise thread.
 Any other type of fitting is opposite to this one.
-The purpose of thread design is to keep a dangerous gas valve out of a line.
+Thread design aims to keep a dangerous gas valve out of a line.
 A steel shutoff valve for water might ignite when it is near the line.
 The ignition causes an explosion.
 This sort of problem is often avoided by employing a particular gas-fitting thread.
-Before installing a new gas valve or fitting, it is wise to recommend a bubble test by using a soap water solution.
+Before installing a new gas valve or fitting, it is wise to recommend a bubble test using a soap-water solution.
 The bubble test is a mixture of soap and water and applies to all gas lines.
-If there’s any leaking gas, a bubble will appear in the soapy water.
+If any gas leaks, a bubble will appear in the soapy water.
 If bubbles are present, then tightening or fixing is always recommended.
 A good connection will usually need the application of a Teflon liquid or tape sealer on the threads.

 Types of gas valves: